Medicare Supplement Plan N: Coverage, Costs & Is It Worth It?

 • ER copays (if not admitted): Up to $50 each

-If you visit the doctor 6 or fewer times a year, Plan N's premium savings will likely outpace your out-of-pocket costs.
+If you visit the doctor 6 to 8 times a year or less and stick to Medicare-assignment providers, Plan N's premium savings will likely outpace your out-of-pocket costs.
 If you're a frequent care user or see non-assignment specialists regularly, Plan G's predictable zero-copay structure may be more cost-effective over time.

-Learn more about how Plan G compares or explore the best Medicare supplement plans of 2026 for a broader side-by-side ranking.
+Learn more about how the best Medicare supplement plans of 2026 stack up, or compare the broader Medigap vs. Medicare Advantage decision before making your choice.

 Who Is Plan N Best For?